 The results are very clear; although additional disconnections in the immediate future would be a legitimate concern, they are not a material risk caused by our accelerated depreciation proposal, according to the Future of Gas modelling framework.
-The largest spike in Figure 1.1, for example, is caused because wholesale gas prices rise but then current environmental levies10 (which expire in 2030) fall away, and even this represents only one third of one percent of connections.
+The largest spike in Figure 1.1, for example, is caused because wholesale gas prices rise, but then current environmental levies11 (which expire in 2030) fall away, and even this represents only one tenth of one percent of connections.
+These levies affect all scenarios, but Hydrogen Hero is higher for disconnections because of relatively cheap electricity in that scenario and relatively higher income earners at Multinet, more of whom who switch early based on electricity prices, prior to hydrogen dropping in price during the 2040s.
+This spike in disconnections is smaller than the spikes in connections, at less than one-twentieth of one percent of customers.